woocommerce/woocommerce/plugins/woocommerce-blocks/docs/releases/readme.md

 -   Make any other changes to readme as needed - e.g. support versions changing, new blocks.
 -   Push readme changes to release branch on origin repo.
     -   Note: you can push your readme changes directly to branch – no need for a PR & review process.
+-   Create testing notes for the release (you might be able to copy some from the pulls included in the release).
+Add the notes to [`docs/testing/releases`](../testing/releases/) (and update the [README.md index](../testing/releases/README.md) there)

 _Outcome_: **Release branch has `readme.txt` is updated with release details.**